[ Home ] [ Up ] [ Info ] [ Mail ]

 ole.gif

 Dupin indicatrix of a surface at a point.
-Consider an xy-coordinate system where the x-axis represents the direction of minimum curvature k1 and the y-axis represents the direction of maximum curvature k2 at some point P of a surface S. The Dupin indicatrix of the surface at point P depends on the value of the total (Gaussian) curvature K = k1k2 at point P as follows:
+Let P be some point on a surface S. Consider an xy-coordinate system where the x-axis represents the direction of minimum curvature k1 and the y-axis represents the direction of maximum curvature k2 at point P. The Dupin indicatrix of the surface at point P depends on the value of the total (Gaussian) curvature K = k1k2 at point P as follows:

 K > 0.
 The Dupin indicatrix is the ellipse